Searching the Patent Assignee Field

 Note that there is an asterisk (*) in front of one of the names.
 This is a "guessed" name in the system, based on various pieces of information (e.g., inventor name).

 Each week we normalize 100's of new assignee names.
 If you find a company that has not been normalized, or a new variant that crept into the mix, just let us know and we'll work to take care of it.

 Once you embrace our advanced search you probably won't go back.

-- Search using Advanced Syntax right in the basic Search (1) window.
+- Search using Advanced Syntax right in the Query Builder (1) window.

 - Your query will be echoed in the Refine Search panel's Search field (2) where you can edit it and refine your search.

-Start by committing to memory the following three field codes you can use to search assignee names.
+Although you can find these by typing assignee in the Field column, it's good to try and start committing to memory the following four field codes you can use to search assignee names.